What was the goal of your work with 10K?

 What kind of budget did you have?

-We had a very limited budget, but a pretty long backlog of new requirements.
+We had a very limited budget but a long backlog of new requirements.

 Why did you select 10K as your partner?